Best Steaks in Dallas

-The Dallas Observer Review seems to agree saying that the “beef tenderloin is one of the best in the metroplex.”
-They named it on their 100 Favorite Dishes in Dallas list in 2016.
+The Dallas Observer Review says the “beef tenderloin is one of the best in the metroplex.”
+They named it the best steak on their 100 Favorite Dishes in Dallas list in 2016.
 The1 Dallas Observer upgraded Gorji from one of the best steaks in Dallas to the Best Steakhouse in Dallas 2021 in their Best of Dallas list.

-“Chef Gorji won back-to-back statewide Texas Steak Cook-Offs a decade ago, and although he has retired from cook-offs, the judges could wander into his restaurant tomorrow and hand him another medal.”
+“Chef Gorji won back-to-back statewide Texas Steak Cook-Offs a decade ago, and although he has retired from cook-offs, the judges could wander into his restaurant tomorrow and hand him another medal,” writes the Observer.

-His acclaimed championship ribeye and beef tenderloin steaks are favorites.
-They are prime and have not hormones or antibiotics.
-Gorji serves Lamb T-Bone, Prime Bone-In Pork Chop and Venison Tenderloin.
-Naturally free range raised, the Venison is grass fed, hormone and antibiotic free.
-In addition venison has less fat than chicken and 80% less than beef as well as twice as much iron as beef and eight times more than chicken.
+Gorji’s championship ribeye and beef tenderloin steaks are favorites.
+They are prime and don’t have hormones or antibiotics.
+Gorji serves Lamb T-Bone, Prime Bone-In Pork Chop, and Venison Tenderloin also.
+The free-range Venison is grass-fed, hormone and antibiotic-free.
+And it has less fat than chicken and 80% less than beef as well.
+The venison has twice as much iron as beef and eight times more than chicken.
 Food critic Eve Hill-Agnus has described the Venison tenderloin as having a texture like velvet in a D Magazine article about Gorji Restaurant, .

-Keeping It Simple—The Secret To The Best Steak In Dallas
+Keeping It Simple—The Secret To One of The Best Steaks In Dallas

 Dallas Observer Review Excerpt: